TULiberalArts/Spanish/pages/resources.md

  - View a list of Doctor of Philosophy [dissertations](https://liberalarts.temple.edu/sites/liberalarts/files/Doctor%20of%20Philosophy%20Dissertations.pdf) that have been completed between 1973 and the present in the Department of Spanish and Portuguese.
 - Have a question about the graduate program in the Department of Spanish and Portuguese?
 View our [FAQs](https://liberalarts.temple.edu/sites/liberalarts/files/Graduate%20Program%20FAQ.pdf).
 - For more information about M.A. and Ph.D. degree requirements, please review the [Graduate Handbook](https://liberalarts.temple.edu/sites/liberalarts/files/Graduate-Reading-List.pdf).

+## Department Journal
+_Anales de la literatura española contemporánea_ (ISSN: 0272-1635): ALEC publishes scholarly articles studying all aspects of twentieth and twenty-first century Spanish literature (from “modernism” and the so-called generation of 1898).
+The journal is part of The Society of Spanish and Spanish-American Studies (SSSAS).
+SSSAS promotes bibliographical, critical and pedagogical research in Spanish and Spanish-American studies by publishing works of particular merit in these areas.
+On occasion, The Society also publishes creative works.
+SSSAS is a non-profit educational organization.

+For any correspondence regarding subscriptions and article submissions please contact the editors at [sssas@temple.edu](mailto:sssas@temple.edu).
+Updated information about the journal’s most recent issues may be found at [www.sssasalec.com](http://sssasalec.blogspot.com/).

 ## Newsletter Archive
 - [Newsletter Vol. 1, No. 1, September 2015](https://us11.campaign-archive.com/?u=579655a2880e5661113c3dab0&id=b3f8dd0355)